ddot159/CMPE131Team6/Specification2.md

 ## Triggers

-Explain trigger here
+When certain portions of text are highlighted, a formatting menu appears with options.

 ## Primary Sequence

-step 1 action
-step 2 action
-etc
+step 1) Highlight text
+step 2) Select formatting wanted

 ## Primary Postconditions

-* postcondition

-* postcondition

-* etc
+* n/a